 #06 Get insights from the experts

-This is a great way to not only add more value to your cornerstone posts, but to also boost your cornerstone content authority and credibility!
+This is a great way to not only add even more value to your cornerstone posts but to also boost your cornerstone content authority and credibility!

-If not then use something like NinjaOutreach or LinkedIn to to help you find and connect with influencers.
+If not then use something like NinjaOutreach or LinkedIn to help you find and connect with top influencers.

 Get them to answer a few questions to put into your cornerstone post.
 Maybe a few useful quotes, or how about doing a mini interview even?